NoxOrg/Nox.Cli/README.md

 ### Commissioning the Environment

 Now we have defined the project attributes but all we have is a simple YAML file, but no environment as yet.
 Well this is where the magic really starts.
-We'll turn our attention to the `Nox sync` command and its various options to read our project configuration file and set up the project environment as per our input.
+We'll turn our attention to the `nox sync` command and its various options to read our project configuration file and set up the project environment as per our input.

 ```powershell
 nox sync